SAP-samples/abap-platform-rap630/exercises/ex3/README.md

 ## Step-by-Step guide

-While for **SAP BTP ABAP Environment** and for **SAP S/4HANA Cloud ABAP Environment** there is an [extension field wizard](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/generating-extension-fields) available.

-In **SAP S/4HANA 2023** you have to create the extension objects for the objects mentioned above **manually**.
+While for **SAP BTP ABAP Environment** and for **SAP S/4HANA Cloud ABAP Environment** there is an [extension field wizard](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/generating-extension-fields) available in **SAP S/4HANA 2023** you have to create the extension objects for the objects mentioned above **manually**.

-Therefore we have to different how-to-guides depending on the type of ABAP system you are working on.
+Therefore we have two different how-to-guides depending on the type of ABAP system you are working on.

 Continue here when working in **SAP BTP ABAP Environment** or **SAP S/4HANA ABAP Environment**:

 [Exercise 3 - Add a field with the field extensibility wizard ](../ex3/README_ABAP_ENVIRONMENT.md)

 Continue here when working in an on premise or private cloud **SAP S/4HANA 2023** system :